milankoster/Snake-Q-Learning/deepqlearning/README.md

 ## Results

-During Deep Q Learning, I attempted two tests to observe their affects on the q tables.
+During Deep Q Learning, I attempted two tests to observe their effects on the q tables.
 The dataframes can be found in the `results` folder.

 Both attempt used a neural network that was shaped as follows: